BenPfister03/localbites-app/README.md

 # 🍽️ LocalBites - Neighborhood Restaurant Explorer

-**Discover local restaurants based on your location, dietary needs, and budget.
-Save favorites, rate spots, and explore popular areas around you — all from your browser.**
+**Discover local restaurants based on your location, save favorites, rate spots, and explore popular areas around you — all from your browser.**

 ---